What is ILWIS

 Table 1.
 Descriptions and symbols of GIS data icons available in ILWIS.

 ILWIS can also be applied throughout phases of the disaster cycle.
-Hazards, risk, and vulnerability maps can be developed and analyzed using the software.
+Hazards, risk, and maps can be developed and analyzed using the software.
 For instance, Gaprindashvili and Van Westen (2016) developed landslide risk maps using the spatial multi-criteria evaluation (SMCE) feature available in ILWIS.
 The authors designed, and described in detail, a methodology for the landslide risk assessment in Georgia: Generation of a national landslide hazard and risk map for the country of Georgia (Gaprindashvili & Van Westen, 2016).

 Application of ILWIS: Generation of a national landslide hazard and risk map for the country of Georgia (Gaprindashvili & Van Westen, 2016)